-Please see Part One C for the main insolvency considerations.
+Please see Part One C for a discussion of the further insolvency considerations.

 Part One B: Your choice of account type and the factors to consider

 The types of account available

 Reference to accounts means the accounts in the books and records of each CCP.
 The CCP uses these accounts to record the CCP Transactions that we enter into in connection with the clearing of your related Client Transactions and the assets that we provide to the CCP in respect of such CCP Transactions.